 Consumer Class Action Lawsuits: Beginning in January 2017, a number of consumer class action complaints were filed against us in the United States District Courts for the Southern and Northern Districts of California, each on behalf of a putative class of purchasers of cellular phones and other cellular devices.
 The cases filed in the Southern District of California were subsequently transferred to the Northern District of California.
 On July 11, 2017, the plaintiffs filed a consolidated amended complaint alleging that we violated California and federal antitrust and unfair competition laws by, among other things, refusing to license standard-essential patents to our competitors, conditioning the supply of certain of our baseband chipsets on the purchaser first agreeing to license our entire patent portfolio, entering into exclusive deals with companies, including Apple Inc., and charging unreasonably high royalties that do not comply with our commitments to standard setting organizations.
 The complaint sought unspecified damages and disgorgement and/or restitution, as well as an order that we be enjoined from further unlawful conduct.
 On September 27, 2018, the court certified the class.
 We appealed the court's class certification order to the United States Court of Appeals for the Ninth Circuit (Ninth Circuit).
 On September 29, 2021, the Ninth Circuit vacated the class certification order, ruling that the district court had failed to correctly assess the propriety of applying California law to a nationwide class, and remanded the case to the district court.
 On June 10, 2022, the plaintiffs filed an amended complaint, limiting the proposed class to California residents rather than a nationwide class.
 We filed a motion to dismiss the amended complaint, and on January 6, 2023, the court issued an order granting in part and denying in part our motion to dismiss.
 We subsequently filed a motion for summary judgment on the plaintiffs' remaining claims.
 The court granted our motion in its entirety and, on October 5, 2023, entered final judgment in Qualcomm's favor.
-On November 2, 2023, the plaintiffs filed a notice of appeal to the Ninth Circuit, and on October 15, 2024, the court held a hearing on the appeal.
-The court has not yet issued a ruling.
-We intend to continue to vigorously defend ourselves in this matter.
+The plaintiffs appealed the decision to the Ninth Circuit.
+On February 25, 2025, the Ninth Circuit issued a ruling dismissing all but one of the plaintiffs' claims with prejudice and dismissing the remaining claim without prejudice.